-- (a) Verbally issue IFR clearances in accordance with FAAO 7110.65. - (b) Turbojets maintain 10,000 feet; props maintain 4,000 feet. - (i) RNAV turbojet aircraft must be filed at 10,000 feet or above to be on the RNAV departure procedure.
-Aircraft requesting below 10,000 feet for a final altitude must be on a NON-RNAV departure procedure.
-Turbojet aircraft may not be assigned a final altitude lower than 5,000 feet. - (c) Issue Pre-Departure Clearances to appropriate aircraft using the following commands: - (i) Radio select the appropriate aircraft. - (ii) Clearance Issuance: - (1) .pdcatl (space) \$ (space) ### - a) \$ the appropriate departure radar controller STARS sector ID when staffed. - b) ### the expected departure runway.
-EXAMPLE .pdcatl N 27R - (2) .pdcatld (space) ### - a) Used when A80 or ZTL is not staffed. - b) ### the expected departure runway. - (d) If incorrect information has been transmitted, Clearance Delivery must hold the flight progress strip and verbally issue the clearance to the flight crew. - (e) Pre-Departure Clearances should not be used to transmit: - (i) Any revised, amended, or duplicate flight plans. - (ii) Full Route Clearances (FRC)
+- (a) Verbally issue IFR clearances in accordance with FAAO 7110.65. - (b) Issue turbojets an initial altitude of 10,000 feet; issue props 4,000 feet.

+(i) RNAV turbojet aircraft must be filed at 10,000 feet or above to be on the RNAV departure procedures.
+Aircraft requesting below 10,000 feet for a final altitude must be on the ATL1 departure procedure.
+Turbojet aircraft may not be assigned a final altitude lower than 5,000 feet.

+- (c) Issue Pre-Departure Clearances (PDCs) to appropriate aircraft using the following commands: - (i) Radio select the appropriate aircraft. - (ii) Syntax for turbojets: - (1) .pdcatl [departure STARS ID] [expected runway] used when departure is online.
+Example: .pdcatl N 27R - (2) .pdcatld [expected runway] used when A80 or ZTL is not staffed.
+Example: .pdcatl 27R - (iii) Syntax for props: use turbojet command with the letter p at the end.
+Example: .pdcatlp F - (d) If incorrect information has been transmitted, Clearance Delivery must hold the flight progress strip and verbally reissue the clearance to the flight crew. - (e) Pre-Departure Clearances should not be used to transmit: - (i) Any revised, amended, or duplicate flight plans. - (ii) Full Route Clearances (FRC).